armory/documentation/_spinnaker/terraform_integration.md

     ```
 Replace <version> with one of the Terraform versions that Armory Spinnaker ships with.

-**Note**: If you specify a Terraform version in a stage configuration, the value in `terraformer-local.yml` is ignored.
+**Note**: You can now specify a Terraform version in a stage configuration, if you do this the value in `terraformer-local.yml` is ignored.

 ### Configuring Gate proxy to access Terraform logs